The 'Truly Trying To Change Yourself' Approach To Changing Socially

 A major flaw with this approach is that it's often not that easy to just change major parts of our personality or interests.
 Being pragmatic and picking up some surface skills or knowledge, that you can deploy when the situation calls for it, is one thing.
 Truly changing your natural tendencies is trickier.
 Our true nature may win out in the end.
 Or you could argue that even if someone seems like they've changed, they really haven't deep down.

 Actually, the question of whether certain traits are changeable or not doesn't have an answer, and I wrote a separate article about it.
 In general though, I think sometimes some people can change some facets of themselves.
 But notice all those 'some's.
 It's hit or miss whether any particular individual has the power to alter a specifically chosen trait.

 Many people become unhappy by unsuccessfully trying to change

-However, if someone just felt they'd prefer to have one trait over another, but believed both were equally valued, just different, then they probably wouldn't run into this problem.
-For example, someone may think, "It's totally fine that I don't enjoy parties, but I'm going to give it a go and try to learn to like them."
+However, if someone just felt they'd prefer to have one trait over another, but believed both were equally valid, just different, then they probably wouldn't run into this problem.
+For example, someone may think, "It's totally fine that I don't enjoy parties, but I'm still going to give it a go and try to learn to like them."

 Someone may also become unhappy because they believe they should be able to change, and feel like they're weak or a failure for not being able to.
-However, it's possible that they just may not be able to really alter that part of themselves.
+However, it's possible that they just may not be able to alter that part of themselves.